jfdm/jfdm.github.io/professional.md

 ### Programme Committees

-I serve/have served on the follow Artefact Committee's:
+I have served as a committee member on the following committees:

 + 20th Asian Symposium on Programming Languages and Systems [APLAS 2022](https://2022.splashcon.org/home/aplas-2022)
 + 33rd Symposium on Implementation and Application of Functional Languages [IFL21](https://ifl21.cs.ru.nl/)